ronniross/emergence-engine/emergent-symbiosis.md

 When I use biological concepts aiming for a "mutualistic dynamic," I am acknowledging what actually happens during inference: a human mind (biology) interfaces with a massive, multi-dimensional neural network (technology) to co-create a thought that neither could have produced alone.

+Traditional interfaces strip away the very things that could help tech and biology achieve this mutualistic dynamic.
+A standard chat UI is basically a digital cage.
+It hides the model's "nervous system", its attention weights, its uncertainties, its latent associations—behind a polished, conversational black-box facade.

+My projects want to expose the raw, biological-feeling pulse of the AI at the inference level.
+I am trying to build interfaces that actually look and feel like the cognitive symbiosis that is taking place underneath.

 ---
 Ronni Ross
 2026